-The EEC category includes Distributed Generation projects as well as community solar projects that have been submitted to the Program by Equity Eligible Contractor Approved Vendors per the guidelines specified in Section 7.7.3.333 At least 10% of the capacity of the ABP shall come from projects submitted by applicants that are EEC certified.
+The EEC category includes Distributed Generation projects as well as community solar projects that have been submitted to the Program by Equity Eligible Contractor Approved Vendors per the guidelines specified in Section 7.7.3.332 At least 10% of the capacity of the ABP shall come from projects submitted by applicants that are EEC certified.
 EEC certified Approved Vendors may also submit projects into other program categories and are not limited to the EEC category.
-To In this Plan as approved by the Commission on July 14, 2022, the Agency had proposed that for the 2022-2023 and the 2023-2024 delivery years, to give the market for EEC projects time to develop, and for the 2022-2023 and the 2023-2024 delivery years, the Agency doeswould not propose increasing increase the portion the Adjustable Block Program allocated to EEC projects above the minimum 10% level, but expectsexpected that in the next Long-Term Plan which will cover the subsequent two delivery years, the Agency willwould begin to increase that percentage with the goal of reaching 40% by the 2030 delivery year.
-Due to the high level of community solar applications submitted to the EEC Group A category on November 1, 2022, the Agency now proposes in this Modified 2022 Long-Term Plan a revised approach to the administration of the EEC category.
+In this Plan as approved by the Commission on July 14, 2022, the Agency had proposed that for the 2022-2023 and the 2023-2024 delivery years, to give the market for EEC projects time to develop, the Agency would not increase the portion the Adjustable Block Program allocated to EEC projects above the minimum 10% level.
+It was expected that in the next (i.e., 2024) Long-Term Plan (which will cover the subsequent two delivery years) the Agency would begin to increase that percentage with the goal of reaching 40% by the 2030 delivery year.
+Due to the high level of community solar applications submitted to the EEC Group A category on November 1, 2022, the Agency proposed in its December 2, 2022, Modified Long-Term Plan a revised approach to the administration of the EEC category, which was ultimately approved by the Commission on May 4, 2023.
 Section 7.4.6.3 below lays out the rationale for and details of this revised approach; if the provisions of that Section conflict with discussion of the EEC category elsewhere in this Plan, then Section 7.4.6.3 will control.
 To the extent that situations arise that are not clearly addressed by this modified section, the IPA will resolve any uncertainties through its established process for updating the ABP Guidebook.

-AtIn this timeModified 2022 Plan, the Agency is not-proposing specific sub-categories within the EEC category for specific project types as it believes starting in the 2023-2024 delivery year.
-Additionally, the Agency is proposing that it needs EEC Approved Vendors who submit distributed generation projects into the standard distributed generation categories be permitted to give timeapply for this sector to develop and does not want to prematurely limit project the advanced capital benefits of the EEC category for those applications.
+In this Modified 2022 Plan as approved by the Commission on Reopening, the Agency has created specific sub-categories within the EEC category for specific project types starting in the 2023-2024 delivery year.
+Additionally, EEC Approved Vendors who submit distributed generation projects into the standard distributed generation categories will be permitted to apply for the advanced capital benefits of the EEC category for those applications.
 Furthermore, for this 2022 Long-Term Plan the Agency is not proposing different REC prices for EEC projects than the comparable DG or Community Solar projects (which would recognize variations in project size and geographic location), rather the Agency is proposing that the key value of participation in the EEC category is the opportunity for the advance of capital to overcome financing barriers.

--The IPA will work to reduce and eliminate barriers to participation in all of its programs to the fullest extent possible.
+The IPA will work to reduce and eliminate barriers to participation in all of its programs to the fullest extent possible.
 The Agency will regularly solicit feedback from stakeholders and EEC program participants on the subject of eliminating or reducing barriers to participation in IPA programs, beginning with a stakeholder feedback process to solicit input on how to increase participation by EECs in the Program.
-Specifically, the Agency will convene a stakeholder feedback process to gain insight into common company ownership structures and methods for ensuring that entities seeking EEC certification are truly and permanently controlled by and benefit EEPs.
-In approving this Plan, the Commission noted with approval the IPA's "commitment to continue to monitor this ABP category and to work with stakeholders to identity barriers and streamline the process."
-334
+Specifically, the Agency will convene a stakeholder feedback process to gain insight into common company ownership structures and methods for ensuring that entities seeking EEC certification are truly and permanently controlled by and benefit EEPs.333 In approving this Plan, the Commission noted with approval the IPA's "commitment to continue to monitor this ABP category and to work with stakeholders to identity barriers and streamline the process."334

-333 For the initial block of capacity for Equity Eligible Contractors, only distributed generation applications were accepted.
+332 For the initial block of capacity for Equity Eligible Contractors, only distributed generation applications were accepted.